Marisol2201/holbertonschool-low_level_programming/0x0C-more_malloc_free/README.md

-0x0C.
+## 0x0C.
 C - More malloc, free

-Mandatory
+**Mandatory**

+- Trust no one:
-0-malloc_checked.c - function that allocates memory using malloc.
+  - Write a function that allocates memory using malloc.
+- string_nconcat:

-1-string_nconcat.c - function that concatenates two strings.
+  - Write a function that concatenates two strings.
+- _calloc:

-2-calloc.c - function that allocates memory for an array, using malloc.
+Write a function that allocates memory for an array, using malloc.
+- array_range:

-3-array_range.c - function that creates an array of integers.
+  - Write a function that creates an array of integers.

-Advanced
+**Advanced**

+- _realloc:
-100-realloc.c - function that reallocates a memory block using malloc and free.
+  - Write a function that reallocates a memory block using malloc and free
+- We must accept finite disappointment, but never lose infinite hope:

-101-mul.c - multiplies two positive numbers, stored as strings.
+  - Write a program that multiplies two positive numbers.